Cheapest Full Coverage Car Insurance

 Travelers

-Travelers earns the highest MoneyGeek score for full-coverage policies at 4.7 out of 5.
-At $97 per month for the standard baseline, it's the cheapest nationally available full-coverage option for drivers with clean records and good credit.
-Its IntelliDrive telematics program rewards safe driving with up to 30% in savings, and new car replacement and accident forgiveness add meaningful protection for drivers with newer or financed vehicles.
+Travelers earns the highest MoneyGeek score for full coverage policies at 4.7 out of 5.
+At $97 a month, it's the cheapest full coverage option available nationwide for drivers with clean records and good credit.
+Its IntelliDrive telematics program can save safe drivers up to 30%.
+New-car replacement and accident forgiveness are good add-ons for drivers with newer or financed vehicles.

 Our Research Findings: